Need Legal Help Negotiating a Severance Offer?

 Pretext = Lie |

-When I see this situation arise, I will attempt to negotiate a resolution for the employee; failing that, I will without hesitation sue on a contingent fee basis if I believe the case has merit.
+When we see this situation arise, we will attempt to negotiate a resolution for the employee; failing that, we will without hesitation sue on a contingent fee basis if we believe the case has merit.

 Pennsylvania, including those working in Philadelphia County,